 Believing all children are competent, inspired learners, CCC’s Elementary program supports both individual and group goals with our mixed age programs.
 Learning is not narrowed down to a standardized curriculum of “one size fits all,” but instead challenges the group to move forward with purpose.
 Mathematical thinking, literacy development, music and song, dance and drama, science and art, nature and community outings all interweave, creating a program that truly gives joy to learning.

 Full day Elementary meets 6 hours a day.
 Kindergarten offers a half option.
 Early and extended care in our Creativity Club is available to all students.
-We have an early entrance date for fall birthdates who are ready to roll.
+We have an early entrance for fall birthdates who are ready to roll.

 Elementary Features and Curriculum

 Higher Teacher/Adult to Student Ratio

 Local elementary students may have an adult to child ratio of 1 to 25-35 for kindergarten through third grade.
 Currently CCC has a Master Teacher plus a regular assistant teacher and frequent parent helpers.
 The individualized attention and quality time is key to our success.

 Teacher facilitates full group discussions and small group collaborations on both teacher and child directed subjects.
 Daily Jobs, book talks, and project work are some of the full group activities.